Coronavirus: Slight fall in number receiving emergency payment

 People wearing facemasks during the Covid-19 pandemic in Dublin’s city centre.
 File photograph: Gareth Chaney/Collins

-The figure reflects the first signs of restrictions being eased for certain categories of worker - the figure is expected to drop sharply after May 18th when the Government’s back to work protocols begin to take effect.
+The figure reflects the first signs of restrictions being eased for certain categories of worker and this figure is expected to drop sharply after May 18th when the Government’s back to work protocols begin to take effect.

 At the daily briefing in Government buildings, it was disclosed that the weekly cost to the State of the emergency payment is €206 million.